• Skip to primary navigation

 You will love using coconut flour in your homemade muffin recipes.
 I used this Coconut Flour.
 This brand is good because it is certified gluten free and comes in a resealable bag.

-Store your coconut flour in the refrigerator after opening the bag so it doesn't go rancid.
+Store your coconut flour in the refrigerator after opening the bag so it doesn’t go rancid.
 Coconut flour absorbs a TON of liquid.
-It is very important to note when baking with coconut flour is you need to use a lot more liquid than if you were using a gluten free flour blend.
+When baking with coconut flour, it is very important to note that you need to use a lot more liquid than if you were using a gluten-free flour blend.

 Baking with coconut flour adds a different texture to baked goods than you may be used to.
 Note that these muffins are softer than when you use a gluten free flour blend.

-Items baked with coconut flour do not hold together as strongly because they don't contain Xanthan gum, which acts as a glue in gluten free baking.
-I include the Xanthan Gum in this recipe so these muffins will hold up well.
+Items baked with coconut flour do not hold together strongly because they don’t contain Xanthan gum, which acts as a glue in gluten free baking.
+I include the Xanthan Gum in this recipe, so these muffins will hold up well.

 Step 1: Add the dry ingredients to a large bowl and whisk them together.
-In a smaller bowl, add the wet ingredients.
+Add the wet ingredients to a smaller bowl.

 Step 2: Pour the wet ingredients into the dry ingredients.
 Mix until the batter is just barely mixed.
 Let the batter sit in the mixing bowl for 5 minutes so the coconut flour absorbs moisture.